 3. Keep a clean kitchen

-Because just about every unwanted pest is attracted to leftover bits of food, keeping a clean living area is important to keep bugs out.
+Just about every unwanted pest is attracted to leftover bits of food, so keeping a clean living area is important.
 Here are a few quick tips:

 - Keep all leftovers stored in lidded containers.